 The payment process of moving raw materials you need to produce your product or perform your service throughout the supply chain must flow smoothly.
 You start by ordering the materials you need and paying an amount that is fair to everyone involved.
 Unfortunately, that oversimplifies the reality of most cases.

-Chances are your company recognizes the need for an effective procure-to-pay also known as purchase to pay solution. if you’re not already using it, you are at high risk for being at the mercy of a supplier with more sophisticated means in place to negotiate contracts and use as leverage against you.
+Chances are your company recognizes the need for an effective procure-to-pay solution also known as purchase to pay solution. if you’re not already using it, you are at high risk for being at the mercy of a supplier with more sophisticated means in place to negotiate contracts and use as leverage against you.
 You may also be dealing with resource waste and a lack of transparency that could harm your organization over the long-term.

 When it comes to P2P process automation, your business should focus on automating five core parts of the procurement process: requisitioning, purchase order, invoicing, vendor management, and contract management.